christopher-ward/SCIP-Accessibility/index.md

       - There is usually a way for the user to get in touch with the website's managers to inform them of any issues that they may notice or any information they are struggling to access due to some form of accessibility roadblock
     - They can also sometimes acknowledge areas in a site that need improvement and are currently being worked on
   - An accessibility statement could be added at the bottom of the page in the footer, or in a link to another page, at the bottom of each page with contact information to get in contact if there are any issues or features missing that are impacting the access of users.
     - Something like: "We strive to make our website as accessible as possible to as many users as possible.
-If you are having any issues accessing our site or notice opportunities to make our site more accessible, in accordance with [WCAG standards](https://www.w3.org/WAI/standards-guidelines/wcag/), please reach out at 'help@oursitedomain'."
+If you are having any issues accessing our site or notice opportunities to make our site more accessible, in accordance with [WCAG standards](https://www.w3.org/WAI/standards-guidelines/wcag/){:target="_blank" rel="noopener"}, please reach out at 'help@oursitedomain'."
     - There are many resources available online to give you a good idea as to how best structure your own Accessibility Statement
-      - A good place to start is [W3C Web Accessibility Initiative's "Developing an Accessibility Statement"](https://www.w3.org/WAI/planning/statements/)
+      - A good place to start is [W3C Web Accessibility Initiative's "Developing an Accessibility Statement"](https://www.w3.org/WAI/planning/statements/){:target="_blank" rel="noopener"}

 ### Opportunities Discovered Conclusion
  - What we saw: